timbornemann/Open-Git-Control/README.md

 - Git operations run locally against your selected repository.
 - Repositories/settings are stored in the app user-data directory.
+- Planning projects and todos are stored locally in the app user-data directory.
+- The local planning API binds to `127.0.0.1` and exposes planning data to local processes on your machine.
 - GitHub token and Gemini key are stored OS-encrypted via Electron `safeStorage` when available.
 - If OS encryption is unavailable, secrets are not stored persistently.